 The other way is to soak the boondi for 5 minutes in warm water or 10 minutes in regular water.
 Observe the texture and colour of the boondi in the first, left-hand side image below (before soaking) and in the second, right-hand side image below (after soaking).
 They are completely different—the boondi is crispy and darker in color, whereas after soaking, it becomes softer and lighter.

-Drain the water in boondi using a strainer (left-hand side image below).
+Drain the water in the boondi using a strainer (left-hand side image below).
 Add this soaked boondi to the seasoned yogurt base as mentioned above.

 Garnish this bundi raita with crushed dried mint leaves.
 Store in the fridge until use.
 Serve chilled!

-Following are the pros and cons of soaked boondi raita:
+The following are the pros and cons of soaked boondi raita:

 - Suitable for those who like the soft and smooth texture of the raita.